LindenParkesLab/snaplab.github.io/docs/lab_manual/index.md

 ### Discretionary fund

 Full-time postdocs and graduate students, primarily supervised by Linden, will be given a $4,000 discretionary fund when they start at the lab.
 This amount is non-expiring and can be used anytime.
-The purpose of this fund is (1) to support trainees to get setup with their local computing needs and (2) provide opportunites to engage in professional development activities beyond things like conference travel (e.g., summer courses).
+The purpose of this fund is (1) to support trainees to get set up with their local computing needs and (2) provide opportunities to engage in professional development activities beyond things like conference travel (e.g., summer courses).

 For (1), this might include the purchase of a new laptop and peripherals.
 If you're a Mac user, all purchases must go via [Kite & Key](https://kiteandkey.rutgers.edu/).
 Otherwise, we have access to a wide range of vendors, including Dell & Amazon.
 Regarding the latter, Rutgers places some restrictions on the Amazon catalogue, but we're able to purchase most things.
 If you're unsure, just send a link to Linden and he can check.